-RSPB and the accompanying map (included by kind permission of Flag Ecology and the RSPB) indicates presence/absence in the relevant transects in 1983, 2002 and 2012.
-Whilst the map is not a full distribution map, in the sense that it relates to the surveyed transects only, there is evidence for decline of Comarum palustre in this location, having only been found in 18 transects in 2012, whereas it was present in 23 in 2002 and 30 in 1983.
+Habitat at Dungeness.
+Photo by Geoffrey Kitchener, 15 June 2010 and the accompanying map (included by kind permission of Flag Ecology and the RSPB7) indicates presence/absence in the relevant transects in 1983, 2002 and 2012.
+Whilst the map is not a full distribution map, in the sense that it relates to the surveyed transects only, there is evidence for decline of Comarum palustre in this location, having only been found in 18 transects in 2012, whereas it was present in 23 in 2002 vc 15; long gone from 16

+It spreads by rhizomes and may be found straggling through Juncus and Carex spp. in permanently wet ground and floating vegetation mats at the edge of the Open Pits at Dungeness.
+Transects of 10 x 1 metres have been regularly surveyed there for the RSPB and 30 in 1983.
 It has disappeared from pit 7 and has become very rare in pit 3.
 Indeed, in the context of the transect vegetation as a whole, Comarum palustre lies amongst the top ten declining plants, which is a disturbing trend.
 Over-shading by developing Salix spp. appears to be a major factor.

-&lt;sup>6 Report of the East Kent Natural History Society, Session 1867. p.32.
+6 Report of the East Kent Natural History Society, Session 1867. p.32.

-&lt;sup>7 Unpublished report (2013), B. Banks & B. Ferry: Fen Vegetation Monitoring, Dungeness RSPB Reserve.
+7 Unpublished report (2013), B. Banks & B. Ferry: Fen Vegetation Monitoring, Dungeness RSPB Reserve.